 The stream network as defined for SNTEMP is designed to allow easy manipulation of flows and water temperatures at specific locations.
 This network can be used for simulations with either or both Watana and Devil Canyon reservoirs.
-Using expected water temperatures and outflows and the second

-Vertical air temperature distribution.
-Fairbanks 1968, 1969, 1970, 1980, 1981, from Watana reservoir (RM 184.4), the model predicts the water temperatures at any specific location downstream to Sunshine Station (RM 83.8).
+Using expected water temperatures and outflows a design of the second s and and from Watana reservoir (RM 184.4), the model predicts the water temperatures at any specific location downstream to Sunshine Station (RM 83.8).
 This network (Figure 9) is easily modified for simulations with flows and water temperatures at Devil Canyon.
 To obtain starting temperatures at Watana for validation and calibration simulations, we defined a 40-mi reach from the USGS Cantwell gage (RM 223.5) downstream to Watana.
 River mile distances are based on interpolations of maps in the Susitna River Mile Index (R&M 1981).